 The Community College of Vermont: Enhancing Campus-Wide Communication

-The Community College of Vermont is the state’s second-largest college, serving roughly 7,000 students across 12 campuses and online each semester.
-In 2017, the Winooski campus piloted a text messaging program with Signal Vine in three offices: Front Desk Staff, Advising, and Financial Aid.
+The Community College of Vermont is the state’s second-largest college.
+It serves roughly 7,000 students across 12 campuses and online each semester.
+In 2017, the Winooski campus piloted a texting program with Signal Vine in three offices: Front Desk Staff, Advising, and Financial Aid.
 Today, the college supports students across campuses from the time they apply to the day they graduate.
-The Community College of Vermont uses Signal Vine to keep students on track for graduation by implementing a campus-wide communication plan.
+The Community College of Vermont uses Signal Vine to keep students on track for graduation by using a campus-wide communication plan.

 The Director of Admissions at CCV, Adam Warrington, led the charge on campus-wide texting.
-He first introduced the idea to a cross-functional think tank group at the college that focuses on special technology projects.
-To kick things off, group members read The 160- Character Solution: How Text Messaging and Other Behavioral Strategies Can Improve Education by Ben Castleman.
-The book describes how applying behavioral economics insights to student communications can improve students’ decision-making and ultimately their educational outcomes.
+He first introduced the idea to a cross-functional think tank group at the college that focuses on special tech projects.
+To kick things off, group members read The 160-Character Solution: How Text Messaging and Other Behavioral Strategies Can Improve Education by Ben Castleman.
+The book describes how applying behavioral economics insights to student outreach can help students make decisions and improve their educational outcomes.

-As the conversation continued, Adam realized that other colleges used text messaging almost exclusively in the admissions process.
+As the conversation continued, Adam realized that other colleges used texting almost solely in the admissions process.
 It seemed that most texting solutions were designed for this type of one-department use.
 In order to have streamlined communication across all departments, CCV needed an enterprise solution that many staff from many departments could use.
-In the spring of 2017, staff in the Front Desk Staff, Advising, and Financial Aid Offices started using Signal Vine’s text messaging platform to communicate with students.
+In the spring of 2017, staff in the Front Desk, Advising, and Financial Aid Offices started using Signal Vine to communicate with students.
 Piloting the program in just a few departments on their main campus paved the way for a smooth transition later that year when CCV rolled it out to more campuses and their online student population.

-Text messages now reach the vast majority of students at the Community College of Vermont: nearly 90% of students provide their texting number when applying for admission.
-Students and staff communicate more frequently than they did previously, and staff find that texting helps them keep students on track.
+Text messages now reach most students at the Community College of Vermont.
+Nearly 90% of students provide their phone number when applying for admission.
+Students and staff talk more frequently now.
+Also, staff find that texting helps them keep students on track.

-CCV staff have saved countless hours since implementing the solution.
-Administrators use Signal Vine’s Blended Messaging® feature to target students with automated text message nudges that prompt students to complete important tasks.
-Staff can then focus their time on students who need more help.
+CCV staff have saved countless hours since switching to text message outreach.
+Staff use Signal Vine’s Blended Messaging® feature to target students with automated, AI-powered text message nudges that prompt students to complete crucial tasks.
+Then, staff can focus their time and efforts on students who need more help.

 In the fall of 2017, 1,116 applicants did not enroll in any classes.
-50% of these students were given the option to defer to another semester via email and the other 50% were given the option via text.
-Check out the results below:
+Half of of these students were given the option to defer to another semester via email and the other half were given the option via text.
+Check out the results below.